These are my recollections and discussions with various members from over the years:

 In 1995 we started classes in Laira Dojo which grew to become our home Dojo for the next 17 years.
 We also ran classes at the sports complex at Derriford Hospital between 1990 and 1998, first in the main hall and then in a squash court which was a bit cramped at times.
 Between 2011 and February 2012 we had classes at the Jon Kitto School with a view to moving there when our main dojo was closed.
 Sadly this arrangement was not suitable and we returned to the Laira Dojo.

 From February 2012 we left Laira dojo due to the close and sale of the church and moved to "The Shed Dojo."

 We have converted the property into a permanent matted area for training and currently have five classes per week scheduled.
 These are one weapons class, one junior and three adult sessions.
 This arrangement was terminated at short notice by the church.

 In September 2012, We arranged dojo space with Woodview Community School in Whitleigh.
-We now practice on a Monday and Friday and hold regular courses twice per year.
+We now practice there on a Monday and hold regular courses each year.